All articles

 What are extracurriculars?

 Whether you’re just starting high school or are in your senior year, finding the right extracurricular activities is key to enhancing your college resume and creating a positive impression on your college applications.
-It’s important to note that extracurriculars do not have to be sponsored by your school so there are limitless possibilities.
+It’s important to note that extracurriculars do not have to be sponsored by your school, so there are limitless possibilities.

 How should you approach extracurriculars?

 Approach them with a planned purpose.
 Begin by examining your likes and dislikes and trying out some activities.
 You don’t need a long list; just a few you enjoy and are willing to commit to.
-Think outside the box and remember that all activities don’t need to be school-related.
+Think outside the box and remember that not all activities need to be school-related.
 One of my students gained admission and a scholarship because an admissions officer thought his hobby of raising carrier pigeons was unique.
 The possibilities are endless based on your interests.

 When should you start getting involved with extracurriculars?

 The ideal time to start is early in high school.
 This gives you time to show a long-term commitment.
 It also gives you time to gain a leadership role, which looks good on college applications.
+However, it’s never too late to start getting involved.
+Even a desperate last-minute appearance at a charity event or beach cleanup in your senior year is better than no extracurriculars.

 Don’t underestimate how colleges view hobbies, either.
 What you pursue on your own time can give them a glimpse into your unique personality and interests.
 The best advice: don’t dabble in many activities, but be committed and consistent in at least one.